The Universe

 Intention

 We have seen how a bacterium moves towards higher concentrations of glucose.
 The process seems kind of intelligent, because the bacterium manages to swim towards the glucose even though it has only limited steering capacity.
 Hence, we have a tendency to say that the bacterium “wants” to move towards the glucose.
 We are thus ascribing an intention to the bacterium.
-What we mean is a non-permenant internal state, often triggered by external input, that conducts the bacterium to show a certain behavior.
+What we mean by intention here is a non-permanent internal state, often triggered by external input, that conducts the bacterium to show a certain behavior.
 The word “intention” is just a convenient shorthand (an auxiliary notion in the terms of this book) for this phenomenon.Interestingly, the process of the bacterium moving towards the glucose is entirely chemical.
 It would be easy to build a robot that shows the same behavior, and moves (say) towards the light.
 It is all just a purely mechanical procedure.
 We will later argue that human behavior, too, is entirely driven by chemical processes.
 While it is vastly more complex than the behavior of a bacterium, it is not of a different nature.
 In both cases, a system exhibits a certain behavior as the result of a non-permanent internal state.

 Multicellular organisms